Pinguecula Eye Condition – Symptoms, Causes and Treatment

 Pinguecula is generally not considered a serious eye condition.
 While it may cause discomfort and affect the appearance of the eye, it does not typically lead to serious complications or vision loss.

-Pinguecula – Symptoms, Causes and Treatment
+Pinguecula Eye Condition – Symptoms, Causes and Treatment